Margaret Seymour Carpenter

 Margaret Seymour Carpenter (April 3, 1893 - March 30, 1987) was the writer of the novel Experiment Perilous (Boston: Little Brown & Co., 1943), a New York Times Bestseller in 1943.
 The novel was produced by RKO Radio Pictures as a film of the same name, Experiment Perilous, starring Hedy Lamarr, George Brent, and Paul Lukas.
+She was the daughter of George Rice Carpenter and his wife, Mary Seymour.

+Personal life and death

-She was the daughter of George Rice Carpenter and his wife Mary Seymour.
-She married on May 2, 1916 in New York City to Henry Barber Richardson of Boston, Massachusetts.
+She married on May 2, 1916, in New York City to Henry Barber Richardson of Boston, Massachusetts.

-Carpenter died March 30, 1987 in Boston, Massachusetts.
+Carpenter died March 30, 1987, four days before her 94th birthday, in Boston, Massachusetts.